Nile Nightshade: An Egyptian Culinary History of the Tomato

 Order: Bookshop | Barnes & Noble | Indiepubs (discount code UCPSAVE30 for 30% off @ Indiepubs)

-To schedule an event or book talk, please reach out! ann [dot] gaul [at] gmail [dot] com
+To schedule an event or book talk: ann [dot] gaul [at] gmail [dot] com

 About the book